argoproj-labs/training-material/argo-workflows/inputs-and-outputs/artifacts.md

 ## Inputs and Outputs

-You can't use inputs and output is isolation, you need to combine them together uses either steps or a DAG template:
+You can't use inputs and output is isolation, you need to combine them together using either steps or a DAG template:

 ```
     - name: main